 The Information Skills Lab (IS Lab) is a computer lab located on the 2nd Floor of the Sueltenfuss Library.
 The primary function of the IS Lab is to support the information literacy efforts of the library faculty.
 When not in use by the library faculty, it functions as an open lab.
 The operation of the IS Lab is a cooperative effort between the library and the information technology department.

 Priority scheduling of the IS Lab is for library faculty to conduct information literacy instruction or library related presentations.
 The IS Lab does not appear in the university’s classroom and venue reservation system.
 As a result, the lab is not available for semester long scheduling of classes.

-Scheduling of the IS Lab for non-library instruction related purposes requires the approval of the Director of the Library.
+Scheduling of the IS Lab for non-library instruction related purposes requires the approval of the Assistant Director of Instruction and User Services or Director of the Library.
 Examples of non-library instruction related scheduling includes:

 - General university testing, such as general education assessment.